ArthurBeaulieu/WorldMap/README.md

 import MzkWorldMap from 'path/to/MzkWorldMap.js';
 // Simple 3D scene to browse the map and click on countries const map = new MzkWorldMap({
-  baseUrl: 'path/to/MzkWorldMap/', // The path that contains the `assets/` folder
+  assetsUrl: 'path/to/MzkWorldMap/assets/', // The path to `./assets/` folder
   renderTo: document.body // The DOM element to insert MzkWorldMap });
 ```